kvebers/Born2BeRoot/README.md

 ##### AppArmor https://linuxhint.com/debian_apparmor_tutorial/
 If you are using Debian 10 "Buster" or newer, AppArmor is enabled by default so you can skip this step.

+Install the NetTools

+The Net-tools package is a collection of programs for controlling the network subsystem of the Linux kernel.
+This package is known to build and work properly using an LFS-10.1 platform.

+##### 13. sudo apt-get update -y
+##### 14. sudo apt-get install -y net-tools

 https://wiki.debian.org/AppArmor
 AppArmor is an effective and easy-to-use Linux application security system.
 AppArmor proactively protects the operating system and applications from external or internal threats, even zero-day attacks, by enforcing good behavior and preventing both known and unknown application flaws from being exploited.